harrisonjansma/Portfolio/README.md

 # Portfolio

 The following are a series of personal projects.
 For a more complete (and aesthetically appealing) list of my work, please check out my <a href="http://www.harrisonjansma.com/portfolio.html">portfolio website</a>.
-My portfolio website not only includes these projects, but also my work on computer vision.
+My portfolio website not only includes these projects, but also my Medium publications and computer vision research.

 ### [Global Average Pooling: Object Localization](http://www.harrisonjansma.com/GAP.html)